NEELSAMEL23/Movies_Gallery/README.md

 ## 📦 How to Run Locally

 🚀 Getting Started

 1. Clone the Repository
-bash
-Copy
-Edit
 git clone https://github.com/neelsamel23/Movies_Gallery.git
 cd Movies_Gallery

-2. Run the Project Locally
+3. Run the Project Locally
 🖥️ If you're using VS Code:

 Open the folder in VS Code:

 code .